 - Use whitespace to help group information and to declutter the page.

-- For example, add 16px margin around the entire dashboard, 16px padding around content in a visual, and 16px between visualisations.
+- For example, add 16px margin around the entire dashboard, 16px padding around content in a visual and 12-16px between visualisations.

 Use colour appropriately.
 Colour can be used to draw the user’s attention to something important, and it is also an easy way to help the user identify patterns or trends.